 The Investment Manager conducts due diligence on the underlying assets within the Fund on both a pre-investment and an ongoing basis.
 The due diligence carried out on the underlying assets of the Fund is largely connected to the Investment Manager's initial top-down investment decisions.
 Once the high level themes are determined, the Securities Analysts focus on the security selection process to help ensure current and prospective holdings possess strategic attributes consistent with the Investment Manager's high level themes.
 The securities held in the Fund, as well as potential purchase candidates, are actively monitored and analysed on an ongoing basis to help ensure their appropriate portfolio inclusion.
-In addition, the Fund requires that all Investee Companies follow good governance practices.
+In addition, the Fund requires that all I nvestee Companies follow good governance practices.
 The Investment Manager assesses good governance practices of Investee Companies qualitatively through the fundamental research process and quantitatively through the application of both the ESG minimum standards and additional governance-related minimum standards using information provided by a Data Provider.
 Examples of governance factors include, but are not limited to: shareholder concentration, a company's governance or social controversies (including those related to human or labour rights, labour management relations, bribery/fraud, and discrimination and workforce diversity) as well as with respect to sound management structures, employee relations, remuneration of staff and tax compliance.

-While it is not the Fund's objective, the Fund does make a minimum commitment to hold at least 5% of the Fund's portfolio in Sustainable Investments with an environmental objective in economic activities that also are considered to be environmentally sustainable investments under the EU Taxonomy Regulation (Regulation (EU) 2020/852) (the "EU Taxonomy") or a social objective.
 In order for an Investee Company to be considered a Sustainable Investment, it must be assessed by the Investment Manager as meeting the following criteria: (i) it must have at least 20% turnover (revenue) in the aggregate attributed to one or more environmental or social objectives; (ii) it must do no significant harm ("DNSH") to any other environmental or social objective and (iii) it must follow good governance practices.
 The Investment Manager's DNSH assessment involves comparing data provided by a Data Provider against minimum thresholds that the Investment Manager believes indicate clear evidence of significant harm to an environmental or social objective.
 As part of its DNSH assessment, the Investment Manager will use data from the mandatory principal adverse impact ("PAI") indicators provided in Table 1 of Annex 1 of the Commission Delegated Regulation (EU) 2022/1288 (the "RTS") when Investee Company reported data, or estimates of such data provided by a Data Provider, for such PAI indicators is widely available and reliable.
 Unfortunately, the availability of reliable data for the mandatory PAI indicators varies greatly.
 Therefore, in cases where data for a mandatory PAI indicator is not widely available or reliable, the Investment Manager uses proxy data that incorporates information related to that mandatory PAI indicator.